VORPCORE/vorp_pre-made/CFX-files/README.md

-- go here and download the latest artifacts  and extract into the folder `server-files`
+- go here and download the latest artifacts  and extract into this folder `CFX-files`

 [link](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/)